 While the various exports are transported by air, truck, water, and rail, this document focuses on the exports on the highway network.
 These intermodal links are critical to the rapidly growing export market in Kentucky.
-According to the FAF network analysis and illustrated in Figure 5-4, I-75, I-71, I-64, and I-69 are critical highway links for Kentucky exports to Canada and Mexico.
+According to the FAF network analysis and illustrated in Figure 5-5, I-75, I-71, I-64, and I-69 are critical highway links for Kentucky exports to Canada and Mexico.

-5.3.2 National Flows
+5.3.2.
+National Flows

 Kentucky serves as a major junction for the nation's freight network.
-As such, FHWA predicts significant growth through 2040.
-Figures 5-4 and 5-5 demonstrate base year flows (2007) and forecasted flows in 2040.
+Figure 5-5 and Figure 5-6 demonstrate base year flows (2017) and forecasted flows in 204046.
 It is important to recognize the multijurisdictional nature of freight.
 Freight that travels in Kentucky travels throughout the eastern half of the U.S. and has key linkages to ports on the west coast.
-In 2040, freight volumes increase on these major corridors but also extend to reach smaller markets.